Session 1: August 10-12, 2023

 *Session 1 (August) is primarily didactic & demo surgery with some hands-on exercises.
-The August CIRP course is a little longer, by two sessions, and is designed for clinicians who have basic implant experience.
-The February CIRP course is a bit shorter, and skips the beginning sessions, moving directly into grafting procedures.
-It is more appropriate for clinicians with experience placing implants, such as our AIE basic course.
-If you have not taken the basic course, you must apply to the program so that we can evaluate your training experience; we want this to be the right course for you!
+Many clinicians have the most success by taking our introductory course first, even if you have experience with implants.
+It helps everyone get familiar with our clinic and treatment planning philosophy.
+If you have not taken our basic course, you must apply to the CIRP program so that we can evaluate your training experience; we want this to be the right course for you!

 Scope of Practice

 At the beginning of the course, patients are selected who typically require one to two implants placed in abundant bone.
 As delegates become comfortable with the fundamentals of treatment planning and the mechanics of basic implant placement, patient complexity increases.
 A major goal of our program is for delegates to develop confidence treating the edentulous arch, especially the edentulous mandible, and patients requiring multiple extractions and immediate implant placement.
 Delegates can anticipate several experiences in this area.

 As the course progresses, residents will learn critical skills for implant success.
 These include ridge width grafting, sinus elevation, and immediate implant placement in esthetic areas.
 The combination of didactic education, clinical application, and case review work together to form excellence in education.
 These define any residency program.

 Excellence in implant dentistry can only be achieved through a fundamental knowledge of the science, followed by ample, ongoing practice.